 I left Newsweek to become executive editor of Tumblr in 2012, where I cofounded a multi-platform storytelling initiative that was nominated for a bunch of awards right before it was abruptly (and very publicly) shut down—later (sort of) explained by Yahoo’s $1B acquisition of Tumblr.
 We all got canned, but I’d just finished writing a piece about Sheryl Sandberg’s book, Lean In, which led to an email exchange and ultimately a gig with Sandberg’s nonprofit.
 There, I produce special projects, social campaigns, and oversee partnerships with outlets like Time, ESPN and Cosmopolitan, where I help edit a quarterly “Careers” insert.
 I recently worked with Getty Images to spearhead the creation of the “Lean In Collection,” a stock photo library devoted to making creative imagery less sexist.

-Jessica’s work has been honored by the the Society for Professional Journalists, GLAAD, the Newswomen’s Club of New York, the Webbys, the James Beard Foundation, and the New York Press Club, which named her the city’s best young journalist (!).
-She grew up in Seattle, but now calls herself a New Yorker.
+My writing, multimedia and video work have been honored by the Society for Professional Journalists, the Newswomen’s Club of New York, GLAAD, the Webbys and the New York Press Club, which once named me the city’s best young journalist.
+I live in the East Village by way of Seattle.